3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 * Renderer can load textures and interpolate texture coordinates.
 * Window can display rendering output in real time
 * Renderer has transformations.
+* Shader can shade any number of directional light sources.
 * [More functionality will be appended here]

 ### Development Diary :